 Туре of Action Strategy Lead Body Time Frame Supporting Partners Zoni ng Action Strategies 1.1 Review zoning map to ensure it is consistent with existing and planned utility extensions; prioritize any areas that should be updated.
 PC PD, TB 1.2 Review the Zoning Map to ensure that a variety of housing types are allowed within walking distance of shopping, dining, entertainment, recreation, and employment that encourage younger as well as older residents to remain.
 PC PD, TB 1.3 Consider how the zoning ordinance may need to change to permit smaller single-family homes and expand opportunities for attached single-family homes PC PD, TB 1.4 Explore ordinance changes to permit small attached accessory dwelling units with single-family homes.
-PC CD, TB 1.5 Consider adopting flexible alternative zoning standards that allow development projects to meet specific Master Plan goals, such as reducing parking standards for multi-family housing near transit stops or multi-modal transportation facilities (including shared use pathways).
-PC CD, TB 1.6 Update the zoning ordinance to encourage housing near Cleary College and medical facilities that promote and support a healthy walkable environment.
-PC CD, TB 1.7 Enable residents to age in place by creating zoning standards that encourage the development of active adult housing in a variety of styles, including single-family homes and mixed-use development.
-PC CD, TB 1.8 Update lakefront zoning regulations as needed to ensure new homes and additions to existing homes fit the context (mass and height) of lakefront neighborhoods and water and sewer systems can accommodate additional development.
-PC CD, TB 1.9 Develop appearance standards for residential dwellings to maintain high-quality architecture throughout the Township PC CD, TB Adv ocacy Action Strategies 1.10 Complement active-adult developments with nearby entertainment and community recreation opportunities.
-TB CD 1.11 Support older residents who wish to age in place by identifying home repair program resources for residents and consider sourcing volunteer labor to assist homeowners who are unable to perform work themselves. ТВ CD 1.12 Work with local elected officials and state representatives to promote the townships position "regarding short term rental regulation" at the state level and explore options for local regulation.
-TB CD 1.13 Work with local elected officials and state representatives to promote the townships position at the state level and explore options for local regulation.
-PD PC, CD 1.14 Promote policies and programs to make housing more accessible to the elderly and mobility challenged individuals.
-TB 1.15 Pursue strategies to make Genoa Township an "Age-Friendly Community," Including supporting public transportation, attracting goods and services that support a variety of ages in the community, promoting community health strategies, encouraging social and civic engagement for people of all ages. ТВ CD Cap oital Improvement Action Strategies 1.16 Evaluate infrastructure, including broadband, water, sewer, roads and multi-use pathways, to ensure housing is connected and supported as appropriate. ТВ CD
+PC PD, TB 1.5 Consider adopting flexible alternative zoning standards that allow development projects to meet specific Master Plan goals, such as reducing parking standards for multi-family housing near transit stops or multi-modal transportation facilities (including shared use pathways).
+PC PD, TB 1.6 Update the zoning ordinance to encourage housing near Cleary College and medical facilities that promote and support a healthy walkable environment.
+PC PD, TB 1.7 Enable residents to age in place by creating zoning standards that encourage the development of active adult housing in a variety of styles, including single-family homes and mixed-use development.
+PC PD, TB 1.8 Update lakefront zoning regulations as needed to ensure new homes and additions to existing homes fit the context (mass and height) of lakefront neighborhoods and water and sewer systems can accommodate additional development.
+PC PD, TB 1.9 Develop appearance standards for residential dwellings to maintain high-quality architecture throughout the Township PC PD, TB 1.10 Review zoning ordinance to review list of permitted, special Land Uses and consider whether there are uses that no longer are appropriate or uses that should be added.
+Consider if any uses could have specific conditions that may make review/approval clearer and more consistent.
+PC Adv ocacy Action Strategies 1.10 Complement active-adult developments with nearby entertainment and community recreation opportunities. ТВ PD 1.11 Support older residents who wish to age in place by identifying home repair program resources for residents and consider sourcing volunteer labor to assist homeowners who are unable to perform work themselves.
+TB PD 1.12 Work with local elected officials and state representatives to promote the Townships position "regarding short term rental regulation" at the state level and explore options for local regulation.
+TB PD 1.13 Work with local elected officials and state representatives to promote the Townships position at the state level and explore options for local regulation.
+PD PC, PD 1.14 Promote policies and programs to make housing more accessible to the elderly and mobility challenged individuals. ТВ 1.15 Pursue strategies to make Genoa Township an "Age-Friendly Community," Including supporting public transportation, attracting goods and services that support a variety of ages in the community, promoting community health strategies, encouraging social and civic engagement for people of all ages.
+TB PD Cap oital Improvement Action Strategies 1.16 Evaluate infrastructure, including broadband, water, sewer, roads and multi-use pathways, to ensure housing is connected and supported as appropriate. ТВ PD